 The TIAA was founded in 1918 by Andrew Carnegie and his organization, the Carnegie Foundation for the Advancement of Teaching (CFAT).
-The CFAT is the leading education policy and research center in the United States and aimed to increase the use of improvement science across the country.
-More specifically, its mission was to utilize improvement science as a framework through which to approach reforms in the education and medical fields.
-It enforced research-backed proposals for change and encouraged debates and discussions about organizational changes in a bid to decentralize decision making.
+The CFAT is the leading education policy and research center in the United States and aims to increase the use of improvement in science across the country.
+More specifically, its mission is to utilize improvements in science as a framework through which to approach reforms in the education and medical fields.
+It supports research-backed proposals for change and encourages debates and discussions about organizational changes in a bid to decentralize decision making.

-The TIAA has four core value when it comes to investing:
+The TIAA has four core values when it comes to investing:

 Just like with any investment, the most successful retirement plans utilize compounding interest accrued from investment returns.
 Below are examples illustrating how a retirement plan can build up over time:

-The table on the right models how an initial investment of $10,000 would grow if invested in securities providing a 10% annual return over a 40-year period.
-The table on the left shows the same phenomenon, but with an added $500 per year contribution.
+The table on the left models how an initial investment of $10,000 would grow if invested in securities providing a 10% annual return over a 40-year period.
+The table on the right shows the same phenomenon, but with an added $500 per year contribution.
 In the case of increasing values of securities, the “interest” in this example can be thought of as re-invested capital gains.

-The most important factors are the size of the initial deposit, rate of return and investment time horizon.
-A good retirement plan organized by a financial services agency like the TIAA enables employees to personalize these inputs in order to better suit their needs.
+The most important factors are the size of the initial deposit, rate of return, and investment time horizon.
+A good retirement plan organized by a financial services agency such as the TIAA enables employees to personalize their investments in order to better suit their needs.
 For instance:

-- Initial deposit: Some employees may not have a lot of cash available to deposit into the account, thus may opt to begin contributing in future years after having saved up some more.
+- Initial deposit: Some employees may not have a lot of cash available to deposit into the account and, thus, may opt to begin contributing in future years after having saved up some more.
 Alternatively, employees capable of making a large deposit can opt to do so right away and benefit from a longer compounding period.

 - Rate of return: While a high-return investment sounds great, it will usually carry more risk.
 Employees should be given some say about which types of securities they feel comfortable investing in.
 For example, a fairly young employee with relatively low monthly living expenses may be able to stomach a higher-risk investment in exchange for the possibility of high returns.
-Alternatively, an older employee with lots of monthly obligations (car payments, mortgage payments, debt repayments, etc.) would rather opt for lower risk, lower return investments in case he/she needs to tap into their retirement fund.
+Alternatively, an older employee with lots of monthly obligations (car payments, mortgage payments, debt repayments, etc.) would rather opt for lower-risk, lower-return investments in case they need to tap into their retirement fund.

-- Time horizon: Depends on when an employee decides to start contributing to their plan.
-This factor is highly dependent on the age of the employee, or rather how many working years they have remaining before going into retirement.
-Having a long time horizon is the best way to improve the performance of the retirement plan since this would simply increase the number of compounding periods – effectively providing additional returns with no additional risk.
+- Time horizon: This depends on when an employee decides to start contributing to their plan.
+This factor is highly dependent on the age of the employee, or how many working years they have remaining before going into retirement.
+Having a long time horizon is the best way to improve the performance of the retirement plan since this would increase the number of compounding periods – effectively providing additional returns with no additional risk.